boxesandglue/bagme/Readme.md

+** This library is currently under development and not yet ready for production use. **

 # bagme - boxes and glue made easy

 bagme is a PDF library to format HTML fragments styled with CSS using the (pure Go) “[boxes and glue](https://boxesandglue.dev)” library.